|This Month's Totals and Average

 Decided we couldn't be bothered moving again after lunch, so moved "Paws" up a few yards to clear the SatTV dish then shut down for the day.
 Sun started to break through just as we finished, although wind still quite strong and cool.
 Routine chores and cleaning.

 Cloudy start with more wind, but warm.
-Made a fairly prompt start, headed round to Grindley Brook.
+Made a fairly prompt start, reversing out from the arm, and headed round to Grindley Brook.
 Stopped at the services berth, then made ready for the descent of the staircase.
 Had just missed a slot so had to wait for the downward 'convoy' to finish, and the three coming up to clear.
 After about half an hour wait, descended the staircase three, followed by the other three singles in the flight, and continued eastwards.
 Lunch on the move, interspersed with locking through Povey's, Willeymoor and Quoisley Locks.
 Stopped just above Marbury Lock for the day.

 Bright and sunny around 06:00, but clouded over by breakfast, with a strengthening wind.
 Took a walk into town for stores.